nighres/nighres/doc/installation.rst

 To build Nighres you need:

 * `JCC <http://jcc.readthedocs.io/en/latest/>`_
-* A Java version higher than 7
+* Java, a version that is 1.7 or higher

 To run Nighres depends on: